How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Although no mycotoxins have been reported from Botrytis, it is still not recommended to smoke affected marijuana or concentrates.
 Precautions should be taken when handling moldy cannabis buds, such as wearing face protection.
 When a bag of moldy buds is opened up, a cloud filled with innumerable mold spores is released.

-A medical condition known as Winegrower’s lung is known to be caused by inhalation of Botrytis fungi.
-[2]
+A medical condition known as Winegrower’s lung has been linked to the inhalation of Botrytis fungi.[2]

 On the other hand, Botrytis cinerea is regularly consumed in wines.
 “Noble rot” is what winemakers call Botrytis, and there are highly-valued dessert wines made with the fungus.[7]